NathanLo36/dewey/README.md

 Takes files and sorts them into folders by file name.

-Filters are stored in plain text in the `filters.txt` file like this:
+Filters are stored in plain text in any `.txt` file like this:

     keyword|||folder
     keyword2|||folder2